 Does Proton VPN Edge extension keep my logs?

 Proton VPN emphasizes a no-logs policy for user activity on its services.
 The Edge extension itself will adhere to Proton’s privacy policy, but always review the extension’s specific privacy statements for any data collected during extension use.
-What is k edge and how it affects VPN privacy, edge computing, and network security in 2025
+Double vpn vs vpn: a comprehensive guide to multi-hop privacy, performance trade-offs, and practical use cases 2026

 Can I enable a kill switch in the Edge extension?